ivyy-poison/tp/docs/UserGuide.md

 1. Type in the following command in the command box:
    `find-all-leave`
-2. Press `Enter` to execute the command.
+2. Press "Enter" to execute the command.
 You should see all the leave applications in HRMate.

 ### Edit a leave application